 Metric Description Invalid Functions Number of invalid functions in the schema Invalid Package Bodies Number of invalid package bodies in the schema.
 Invalid Packages Number of invalid packages in the schema.
 Invalid Procedures Number of invalid procedures in the schema.
 Invalid Types Number of invalid types in the schema.
 Invalid Views Number of invalid views in the schema.
+Invalid Materialized Views Number of invalid materialized views in the schema.
 New Invalid Functions The number of invalid functions that are found to be present in the schema, and were not detected during the last run.
 New Invalid Package Bodies Number of invalid package bodies that were added to the schema during the last sampling period.
 New Invalid Packages Number of invalid packages that were added to the schema during the last sampling period.